Jma353/AtomicTransposition/readme.md

 ** The first two coordinates from each surface must be RELATIVE TO EACH OTHER in order for transposition to be performed properly **

 The following two pictures are examples of transposition results, with the corresponding atomic coordinates labeled as 1, 2, 3, 4, 5.
-1 and 2 are marked in redbecause they MUST be relative to one another.
+1 and 2 are marked in RED because they MUST be relative to one another.

 ![OH_3_Th](OH_3_Th.png)
 ![OH_15_Th](OH_15_Th.png)